 The plugin provide useful features to the community:

-Provide a new method to connect agent to master using Kafka besides existing methods such as JNLP or ssh-slaves-plugin.
+Provide a new method to connect agent to master using Kafka besides existing methods such as JNLP or SSH Build Agents plugin.

 Help to resolve the existing issues with the TCP protocol between master and agent communication in Jenkins.